phpcoder/tasmota-custom-integration/README.md

 Provided with your correct WiFi credentials upon successful upload, Tasmota with your bare minimum code allows you to connect to your device web interface with a browser and see your debug messages in its Console.
 Even without WiFi credentials your Tasmota powered device will show up as a WiFi hotspot which makes possible to configure all needed parameters.

+## Upload your firmware with OTA

+During code development Platformio supports firmware upload by serial connection with your ESP8266/ESP32 device.
+When a remote IoT device needs a firmware update, OTA (over-the-air) upload comes handy.
+Find your compiled firmware in `.pio/build/tasmota-lite/firmware.bin` file and provide its path into Tasmota Web interface Firmware Update section.

 ## Links